hongybun/qemu_passthrough_scripts/README.md

 Follow the instructions to install Ubuntu 24.04 LTS on the primary drive.
 Do not select the option to install additional drivers or codecs.
 These can be installed as needed afterwards.

-Select the option to wipe the entire drive during installation (disregard if the drive has custom partitions setup).
+Select the option to wipe the entire drive during installation (disregard if the drive has custom partitions set up).
 Proceed with the installation and follow the instructions on screen.

 ## 2. Install drivers and clear processes from dGPU